Skip to Content

 They’re so cute!

-Keas are an alpine parrot only found in New Zealand.
+Keas are an endangered alpine parrot only found in New Zealand.
 These famous birds are cute, curious, and downright cheeky!
-Seriously, they’ll break into your bag or even steal your keys!
+Seriously, they’ll break into your bag or even steal your keys if you’re not careful.

 Keas are not afraid of humans like you might think and this is because they spent thousands of years living in New Zealand without predators.
 These beautiful parrots live high in the mountains and on a hiking trip in Mount Aspiring National Park you’ll likely see them around.

-If you can, get a photo of them mid-flight.
-The colors under their wings are stunning!
+If you can, try to snap a photo of them mid-flight.
+The colors under their wings are stunning.
 Just be sure to keep your things closed and never leave your bag unattended when hiking in the mountains – they’ll fly down and break in!

 Of course, it goes without saying, but please do not feed or touch the birds.

-7. Spot glaciers on Rob Roy Glacier Track
+7. Spot glaciers on the Rob Roy Glacier Track

 Views of Rob Roy Glacier from the trail